oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 #### Engine API

       VmNetworkInterface:
-        boolean connected;
+        boolean wired;

 #### Engine Flows

 ##### Add Vnic

-*   'connected' property of VmNetworkInterface should be stored in the DB
+*   'wired' property of VmNetworkInterface should be stored in the DB

       VmNetworkInterfaceDAODbFacadeImpl- save

-*   The 'connect' property will be passed to the VDSM through when ActivateDecativateVm will be done.
+*   The 'wired' property will be passed to the VDSM through when ActivateDecativateVm will be done.

 ##### Update Vnic

 *   **shouldn't** throw canDo when trying to update a nic when the vm is running and the nic is plugged.
-*   'connected' property of VmNetworkInterface should also be stored in the DB
+*   'wired' property of VmNetworkInterface should also be stored in the DB

       VmNetworkInterfaceDAODbFacadeImpl- update